MSLM-Electric/SimpleTimer/README.md

-It better to use "SimpleTimerWP.c", more easier and flexible to use, but mayb lil bit complicated to understand (look the simpler code on "SimpleTimer.c").
+It better to use "SimpleTimerWP.c", more easier and flexible to use, but mayb lil bit complicated to understand (look the simpler code on "OldVersion/SimpleTimer.c").

 Not RTOS required.
 Just config some microcontrollers timer to ticking as a reference for and use this lib.